-See the Specified Financial Measures Advisory of this MD&A for revenues and gross margin by asset.
+See the Advisory for revenues and gross margin by asset.

-(2) Contains a non-GAAP financial measure.
-See the Specified Financial Measures Advisory of this MD&A. Revenues from the Upgrader and commercial fuels business for the year ended December 31, 2023, was \$4.8 billion (2022 - \$3.8 billion, from the Upgrader).
+Contains a non-GAAP financial measure.
+See the Advisory.
+Revenues from the Upgrader and commercial fuels business for the year ended December 31, 2023, was \$4.8 billion (2022 - \$3.8 billion, from the Upgrader).
 Revenue from the Lloydminster Refinery for the year ended December 31, 2023 was \$1.0 billion (2022 - \$1.1 billion).

-(3) Specified financial measure.
-See the Specified Financial Measures Advisory of this MD&A.
+Specified financial measure.
+See the Advisory.

-(4) Based on benchmark price differential between heavy oil feedstock and synthetic crude.
+Based on benchmark price differential between heavy oil feedstock and synthetic crude.